trrine/live-reddit-commentary/README.md

 ### Limitations
 The Reddit API only allows fetching the 1000 most recent comments on a post.
 For this reason, this extension is best suited for watching live-streamed rather than recorded TV content - even with the lag option.

-Multiple, concurrent comment displays are not possible.
+Multiple, concurrent comment displays result in buggy behaviour.
 If you attempt to use the extension from a page while it is already running on another page, clicking the "Stop" button will halt comments from being displayed on the other page.
 The extension operates within a single session at a time.

 ## Acknowledgements
 - Code for making comment section draggable adapted from [W3Schools](https://www.w3schools.com/howto/howto_js_draggable.asp).